-MovingHelp is a really cool program owned by Uhaul that connects consumers to movers.
-MovingHelp allows small local moving companies to easily get jobs without any advertising expenses.
-Typically customers find Moving help by first renting their truck on Uhaul.
-Customers will get asked if they need equipment and if they’ll need movers.
+MovingHelp is a really cool program owned by Uhaul that connects consumers to hourly moving labor.
+MovingHelp allows small local moving companies to easily get jobs without any advertising expenses by taking 15% of their revenue.
+Typically customers find moving help by first renting their truck on Uhaul.
+Customers will be asked if they need equipment and if they’ll need movers.
 If they need movers, Uhaul will take the customer to Movinghelp.com and let them pick from local moving helpers.
-I’m going to walk you through the 4 things to consider before Moving Help from MovingHelp.
+I’m going to walk you through the 4 things to consider before hiring moving helpers from MovingHelp.

 There just isn’t a good way for moving companies to sync their schedule with Moving Help’s platform.
 So if you’re requesting within a week, or a few days, chances are your movers won’t be available (Although the platform will say they are).
 PLEASE PLEASE PLEASE, for your sake and the moving companies sake, when you book on MovingHelp, call your movers to confirm!